What is Search Engine optimisation?

 If pages on your site are structured in a way that they are easy to read and formatted properly, users will stay on your site longer.
 On top of this, Google Bot, which is a web crawler (aka spider) that crawls your site to organise it in the Search index that will then appear in search engine when it matches an online users query.

-To improve your sites structure you will need to focus on:
+To improve your sites structure you will need to focus on getting to know and implementing the following techniques on your site:

 Using Headings – H1 , H2 and H3 headings etc help to break up content and give your audience a well structured page to read, whilst also giving Googlebot a well structured page to crawl.

-The Title tag refers to the title of a web page, which appears in search engines
+Title tag refers to the title of a web page, which appears in search engines.
+Page titles are required to help Google identify your page

 Meta descriptions is a snippet of up to about 155 characters that appear in search engine results and summarizes your page’s content.